-In cost accounting, scrap value often refers to the amount that a manufacturer receives from the sale of production materials that remain after the manufacture of its products.
+In cost accounting, scrap value refers to a relatively insignificant amount that a manufacturer receives from the sale of production materials that remain after the manufacture of its products.

 In financial accounting, the term scrap value might be used instead of the more common terms of salvage value, disposal value, or residual value when calculating the depreciation of an asset used in the business.
 In this situation, scrap value is the expected or estimated value of the asset at the end of its useful life.